University of Florida word mark

 • If the report is covering a budget period within the award’s competitive segment, use the current F&A rate.
 Federal awards require that UF apply an F&A rate for “the life of the award.”

-• Even if a report does not require an institutional officer to submit, we remind you that your statements and provision of documents that include full and accurate statements are binding on the institution.
-If you have any questions on anything you are submitting such as actual effort expended, budget and balance projections, performance of subrecipient partners, and changes in all persons Current and Pending/ Other Support documents or any other binding components, please email ufawards@ufl.edu for assistance.
+• Even if a report does not require an institutional officer to submit, any statements made to the sponsor and provision of documents that include full and accurate information are binding on the institution.
+If you have any questions about anything you are submitting such as actual effort expended, budget and balance projections, performance of subrecipient partners, and changes in Current and Pending/Other Support documents or any other binding components, please email ufawards@ufl.edu for assistance.

 • Do not communicate financial information.
-If it is required as part of the form, contact C&G for appropriate data to be included.
+If it is required as part of the form, contact Contracts & Grants Accounting (C&G) for appropriate data to be included.

 • Do not disclose unpublished data.